 Activating an Azure Subscription

-To complete this lab from any device we are going to run the lab from a virtual machine in Azure which avoids the ned to install any software on the device you have with you and allows you to use tablet like am iPad as well as a laptop.
-The first thing we need to do is to activate our Azure trial subscriptions..
+To complete this lab from any device we are going to run the lab from a virtual machine in Azure which avoids the need to install any software on the device you have with you and allows you to use a tablet like an iPad as well as a laptop.
+The first thing we need to do is to activate our Azure trial subscriptions.